Rakeela/dragora-notes/2022-01-31-Two-Hundred-and-Twenty-Fifth.md

 Apropos of nothing, I really wanted to be a porn writer, years ago.
 I still see good porn as a basic service and culturally essential.
 Society should be polite to pornographers.

 ---
+Also apropos of nothing, I've never volunteered as an alien ambassador.
+I *would* volunteer, if I got the opportunity, *but I have not done it*.
+No such opportunity has arisen.
+I don't believe in aliens primitive enough to conscript involuntary ambassadors.

+And I am still an atheist antinatalist.

+---
 Back to [[day-post-archive]]